semanticdata/obsidian-essential-shortcuts/README.md

 # Essential Shortcuts for Obsidian

-This plugin provides a set of essential shortcuts for Obsidian.
+This plugin provides essential keyboard shortcuts for Obsidian to enhance its functionality.
+Currently, it includes the following features:

+-   Duplicate the current line downward with **Alt + Shift + Down**
+-   Duplicate the current line upward with **Alt + Shift + Up**

+Users can toggle these commands on and off through the plugin settings.

 <!-- ## ✨ Features